Tuesday, May 11

 When we talk of Travel health insurance, we’ll find some variation as compared to basic health insurance.
 This will be useful if your time in Canada is less than one year and you expect to live in different parts of Canada.
 This may apply to students planning to attend:

-You can get further details from travel agents and the institution you enrol with.
+You can get further details from travel agents and the institution you enroll with.

 As an international student in Canada, you can enjoy lot of great deals or discounts in stores, restaurants, public transit, airlines, trains, and other places as they offer reduced prices for students.
 You will be able to access these student discounts, only if you have sa valid student identification card.
 It would be better to get the International Student Identification Card for additional benefits.